Daniel Gélin: Career

 He won his first leading role in Rendez-vous de juillet (1949).
 From that time, he went on to appear in more than 150 films, including Max Ophüls' films La Ronde (1950) and Le Plaisir (1952), Jacques Becker's Édouard et Caroline (1951), Sacha Guitry's films Si Versailles m'était conté (Royal Affairs in Versailles) (1954) and Napoléon (1955), Alfred Hitchcock's The Man Who Knew Too Much (1956), Jean Cocteau's Le Testament d'Orphée (1960), Le souffle au cœur (Murmur of the Heart) (1971), and La Nuit de Varennes (That Night in Varennes) (1982).
 He also wrote and directed one film, The Long Teeth, in 1952.

 Gélin was a leading man in French cinema during the 1950s, but his career declined with the coming of the New Wave.
 He worked in theater for several years, but later found new success on screen as a character actor.
 He appeared extensively in French films and television productions from the 1970s until his death, often playing cynical characters or grumpy old men.

 Personal life

 In 1946, Gélin married actress Danièle Delorme with whom he had a son, actor, director and producer Xavier Gélin.
 They divorced in 1954.
 While still married to Delorme, he had an affair with 17-year-old model Marie Christine Schneider that produced a daughter, Maria Schneider.
 Due to his status as a married man, Gélin could not recognize Maria as his daughter.
 He visited the child several times but eventually severed his relationship with her mother.
 Maria Schneider and Daniel Gélin reconnected when she was sixteen and came to visit him.
 They remained in contact, although their relationship was irregular.

 Gélin was married to model Sylvie Hirsch from 1954 until their divorce in 1968.
 This marriage produced three children: Pascal (who died aged one year), Fiona, and Manuel, the latter two also becoming actors.
-In 1973, he remarried to Lydie Zaks, with whom he had a daughter, Laura.
+In 1973, he married Lydie Zaks, with whom he had a daughter, Laura.